amoxley-dev/amoxley-dev/README.md

 ## About Me

 I'm a software engineer with a passion for creating applications that are accessible and intuitive.
+I am currently working on creating Next.js applications using Typescript.

 ## Technologies